rhys-gardener/baselines-geese/README.md

 # baselines-geese

-Personal learning project - using baselines to train an agent for the hungry-geese game
+Personal learning project - using baselines to train an RL agent to learn how to play the hungry-geese game provided by Kaggle:

 https://www.kaggle.com/c/hungry-geese

 Create environment from requirements.txt before running.